 At the United Nations, Palestine is considered a "non-member observer state".
-Photo: AFP.
+Photo: AFP

 Why is this issue controversial?

-This is why the announcement of recognition of the State of Palestine is so controversial.
-Some say that recognition of the State of Palestine would be the first step towards a lasting and peaceful solution to the decades-long conflict.
+This is why pronouncements about recognizing a Palestinian state are so controversial.
+Some argue that recognizing a Palestinian state would be the first step toward a lasting and peaceful solution to the decades-long conflict.

 Positive impact